 Column-dependent data is groups of non-blank source data separated by two or more blanks, such as a table, or source code with comments starting half-way across the line.
-When you use CHANGE to change column-dependent data, the Editor attempts to maintain positional relationships.
+When you use CHANGE or ALIGN to change column-dependent data, the Editor attempts to maintain positional relationships.
 For instance, if you change a long word to a short word, the editor pads the short word with blanks.
 This padding maintains the column position of any data to the right of the change by preventing it from shifting left.
 Similarly when shifting data with the ALIGN command.

 When only one blank separates words, as in most text data, padding does not occur.
 Changing a long word to a short word causes data to the right of the change to shift left.